 We are licensed and insured in New York and New Jersey.
 Everything we do is 100% legal and ethical.
 We don't lie or manufacture damage, because we get great settlements without doing that.
 We call out the insurers for their blunders, give a better perspective, and negotiate on your behalf to ensure you get what you need.
 If you lie to us we can't guarantee a great settlement.

 How much does a public adjuster cost?

 There are no up front costs.
-Our fee is typically around 10% (the average lawyer costs 30%), and we only get paid when you get your money, and we make sure you have enough money to cover repairs after our fees.
+Our fee on new claims is typically around 10% with NO additional fees (the average lawyer costs 30% or more). you'll usually have enough money for repairs after our fees.

 Should I wait to hire a Public Adjuster?

 The reasons why you should hire a Public Adjuster ASAP....